MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/coordinatesystems/coordinatesystems2.md

 ![OrthoView2D Voxel- and World Position](images/tutorials/basicmechanics/OrthoView2D_WorldPosition.png "OrthoView2D Voxel- and World Position")

-Another option is to use the module `OrthoReformat3` which transforms the input image (by rotating and/or flipping) into the three main views commonly used:
+Another option is to use the module `OrthoReformat3` that transforms the input image (by rotating and/or flipping) into the three main views commonly used:
 * Output 0: Sagittal view
 * Output 1: Coronal view
 * Output 2: Transverse view

 ![OrthoReformat3](images/tutorials/basicmechanics/OrthoReformat3.png "OrthoReformat3")

 The general `View2D` always uses the original view from the image data without reconstructing another view.
-In case of *ProbandT1*, this is the sagittal view.
+In the case of *ProbandT1*, this is the sagittal view.